nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/glpi.md

 nfc_pb_glpi_no_log_sensitive_data: true  # Optional, boolean. used to turn `no_log` on/off for logging sensitive data
                                          # NOTE: Sensitive data will be logged. i.e. user and app token.
 nfc_pb_glpi_assign_ticket: true          # Optional, boolean.
 Default=true.
 Assign the ticket to the API user.
+nfc_pb_glpi_ticket_assign_error_user: 0  # Optional, integer.
+Default= Not specified.
+Assign the ticket to the specified user on error.
 ```

 Prior to the play completing the following artifact/stats are set: